 '''

-wget http://www.lmd.jussieu.fr/~lmdz/pub/Training/Tutorials/Tutorial_Parallel.pdf which should ease any copy/paste of command lines to issue.
+wget http://lmdz.lmd.jussieu.fr/pub/Training/Tutorials/Tutorial_Parallel.pdf

 '''

+which should ease any copy/paste of command lines to issue.

 This tutorial is for users who want to learn the basic steps needed to be able to run parallel versions of LMDZ on their computer.
-Note that this implies the prerequisite that there is a working MPI library already installed on the machine, which is the case for the laptops provided for this training session (on which the OpenMPI library is installed).
+Note that this implies the prerequisite that there is a working MPI library already installed on the machine, which is the case for the laptops provided for this training session (on which the MPICH library is installed; the OpenMPI library is also know to work).